juliaapolonio/Causeway/README.md

 ### Generate output report

 This set of processes collects all results from the analysis and merges them into a single .csv file and the results are filtered to a list of candidate drug targets.
-A markdown report is generated with the analysis highlights.
+An HTML report is generated with the analysis highlights.

 ## Quick Start